RecklessWave/reckless-node-perforce/README.md

  -t: {time: true}
  -u: {user: StringValue}
  '': {custom: StringValue}      (any provided string will be appended to the initial command)
-     {files: [StringValues]}    (provided array of file paths as string values will be used for the command) {description: StringValue} (description will be inserted for the new or edited changelist using stdin)
+     {files: [StringValues]}    (provided array of file paths as strings will be used) {description: StringValue} (description is inserted for the new/edited changelist with stdin)
 ```

 ## Debugging: